 What is particularly satisfying is that this culture of openness is generated by the group itself.
-Though the check-in provides the right conditions, it is group members’ own behaviors—in the form of individual risks taken, and the rewarding of those risks—that creates it.
+Though the check-in provides an enabling context, it is group members’ own behaviors—in the form of individual risks taken, and the rewarding of those risks—that creates the openness.
 It is truly theirs.

 Done well, check-ins send groups on a path toward their own unique truth, where people can communicate more authentically and apply more of their collective resources to any challenge.

 6. Check-ins Generate Energy and Enjoyment

 Run-of-the-mill meetings do not create energy.
 If anything, such gatherings—with their unclear or uninspiring purpose, their unappealing format, and their lack of psychological safety—are enervating.

 By contrast, when check-ins work, people lean in to listen.
 Whether the question is lighthearted or profound, we want to hear how our fellows will respond.
 We are engaged.

 In this way check-ins can enliven even dry and otherwise routine gatherings, which in turn leads to getting more, and better, work done.
 Check-ins create energy.
 Beware: If the goal and focus of your meetings don’t interest participants, check-ins will not be able to save them.

 Check-ins also generate energy by enabling group members to form closer, more vital relationships.
 Such groups aren’t the norm for most of us.
 We like going to groups where we feel we belong; it feels good to see and be seen.